 CBT helps treat a range of mental health conditions including OCD, eating disorders and insomnia.

 3. Relationship, Marriage and Couples Counselling

-Relationship counselling isn’t just for individuals!
-Whether you’re married, separated, dating, or experiencing issues with other people in your life, it is good to talk it out with an independent person.
-While it’s natural to be apprehensive about entering into couples or relationship counselling, it is important to appreciate that counsellors and psychologists are trained professionals who are not there to take sides or judge you.
+Relationship counselling isn’t just for couples!
+Whether you’re married, separated, dating, or experiencing issues with other people in your life, it is good to talk it out with an unbiased person.
+While it’s natural to be apprehensive about entering into couples or relationship counselling, it is important to appreciate that these are trained professionals not there to take sides or judge you.

-The end goal is to maintain a harmonious, sustainable relationship with others is paramount.
-This is great not just for your relationship, but to your overall health and wellbeing.
-After all, it takes a lot of energy to continue arguing and be in a perpetual stage of conflict.
+The end goal is to maintain a harmonious, sustainable relationship.
+This is great not just for your relationship, but for your overall health and wellbeing.
+After all, it takes a lot of energy to continue arguing and be in a perpetual state of conflict.

-It is best to consult a different therapist for your relationship, marriage or couples counselling sessions than you do for any individual sessions you attend.
-It’s also worth noting that not all counsellors and psychologists provide both individual and relationship counselling services.
+It is best to consult a different therapist for your relationship, marriage, or couples counselling sessions than you do for any individual sessions you attend.
+It’s also worth noting that not all counsellors and psychologists will provide both individual and relationship counselling services.

 If you’ve been putting off seeing someone to help you through a difficult period or to generally navigate the murky waters of life, I can tell you that all the feedback I’ve heard from people who have taken that leap is that it has been the best thing for them.
-Don’t be in the 65% statistic of people who don’t get some help, there’s nothing wrong with it contrary to any stigma that suggests there is.
+Don’t be the 65% of people who don’t get some help.

-There are many qualified, experienced practitioners out there – the key is to find the right person who uses the right methods/form of therapy for you.
-To take a step in the right direction, visit Avaana to see a range of counsellors and psychologists near you.
+There are many qualified, experienced practitioners out there – the key is to find the right person who uses the right form of therapy for you.
+To take a step in the right direction, visit Avaana to discover a range of counsellors and psychologists near you.